 This is one of the most romantic places in Veliko Tarnovo.
-The wooden bridge was built in the late XVII century and it’s called the Bishop’s Bridge at it was close the seat of the episcopal see and most likely its construction was financed by the the then bishop.
-From the bridge there’s a this beautiful view to the Tsarevets fortress and the Yantra River.
+The wooden bridge was built in the late XVII century.
+It’s called the Bishop’s Bridge at it was close to the seat of the episcopal see and most likely its construction was financed by the the then bishop.
+From the bridge, there’s a this beautiful view to the Tsarevets fortress and the Yantra River.

 Get back in time in Asenov Quarter

 This part of the city is often overlooked by the tourists and no one hardly ever walks the streets there.
 When you visit the Tsarevets Fortress, just walk the road down to the river instead of going back to the city centre.
 You will be surprised by the serenity and peacefulness of the area.
 Once called the New Town (first built in the XIII century), today it’s the oldest quarter in the city.
 There are 5 churches in this quarter and 4 of them are national monuments.
 I love the stately look of the St. Demetrius Church and the colors of the Assumption Church.
 And of course the beautiful Bishop’s Bridge (Vladishki most) is also there.